 #4 Tip: Be a Storyteller

 Tell a story that keeps your audience hooked, don’t just state the obvious facts.
-Human nature respond warmer to real stories that have a motivational impact.
+Human nature responds warmer to real stories that have a motivational impact.
 Lead your audience down the alley of a narrative journey.

-By admitting your pitfalls or your insecurities in public can break the ice in seconds.
+Great Tip: Admitting your pitfalls or your insecurities in public can break the ice in seconds.
 Start with a joke or even your reluctance to do this presentation but be witty and pleasant.

 #5 Engagement and Eye Contact